CS699-IITB-Autumn-2021/project-shinigami/README.md

 Team: Shinigami

-Vinayak Bhartia (213050041): User homepage, Uploading of image by Institute and view by User Sagar Biswas (213050079): User homepage and Patient homepage, Login and Signup Jaimin Chauhan (213059005): User homepage and Patient homepage, Login and Signup
+Vinayak Bhartia (213050041): User homepage, Uploading of image by Institute and view by User <br />
+Sagar Biswas (213050079): User homepage and Patient homepage, Login and Signup <br />
+Jaimin Chauhan (213059005): User homepage and Patient homepage, Login and Signup <br />

 Dependencies:
 -    Python3